Dear Contractor Doctor,

 Closing down up or making a contractor limited company dormant does not completely absolve a limited company contractor from their responsibilities for contracts they worked on whilst the company was trading.

-Although HMRC may try to find a contractor liable for payments on past contracts they deem to be outside of IR35, its track record to date suggests it does not enjoy a great deal of success on retrospective tax investigations.
+Although HMRC may try to find a contractor liable for payments on past contracts they have deemed to be outside of IR35, its track record to date suggests it does not enjoy a great deal of success on retrospective tax investigations.

 Burying bad news

-So ignoring IR35 and tax liabilities by closing down a contractor limited company is unlikely to be a solution that will have a happy ending for contractors.
+Ignoring IR35 and tax liabilities by closing down a contractor limited company is not a solution that will always have a happy ending for contractors if they have deliberately not paid taxes that they knew were due.
+And frankly, neither should it be a solution.
+Taxes due under IR35 should be paid, not evaded.